One Archer Lane

 No analysis available

 Car wash facilities are strongly supported.
-About 14 of 20 listings include the amenity, and remarks multiple times describe a "car wash area," "dedicated car wash area," and "car wash station."
-This looks like a real shared building amenity, not a stray MLS checkbox.
+Around 15 of 20 current listings show CRWSH, and multiple remarks directly describe a "dedicated car wash area," "car wash area," or "car wash station."
+This is repeated often enough to treat it as a confirmed building amenity.

 Moderately strong evidence: multiple listings explicitly mention 'club house'/'club room' and describe a shared community/party room.
 Although MLS checkbox count is low (3/20), the repeated textual mentions across different agent listings indicate a building-level clubhouse available to buyers.